MODx Snippet FAQ

 $modx->sendRedirect($url);

-How can a form in a snippet forward to the current page or another page?
+How can a form produced in a snippet submit the form to the current page or another page?

 To forward to the current page, have the snippet do this: